Halls Saddle Mountain Gateway Precinct Proposal

 Where is Halls Saddle?

-Halls Saddle is a Council-owned former quarry site situated just outside the Wellington Park boundary, within the Ridgeway Reserve.
-Accessed from the intersection of Chimney Pot Road and Huon Road, the site features cleared areas comprising three tiered levels of flat ground.
+Access to the site is from the intersection of Chimney Pot Hill Road and Huon Road.
+The site features cleared areas comprising three tiered levels of flat ground.

-It affords exclusive views of the Mountain.
-Emerging out of the trees to the higher points of the site, revealing the true beauty and vastness of Kunanyi.
+It affords exclusive views of the Kunanyi/Mt Mountain emerging from the trees to the higher points of the site, revealing the beauty and vastness of Kunanyi.
 These views are stunning in all weathers.

 What is the Halls Saddle Mountain Gateway Precinct Proposal?

-In November 2024, the City has sought funding through Stream 1 of the Federal Government's Urban Precinct & Partnerships Program (uPPP) to develop a multi-purpose precinct integrating tourism, recreational opportunities, and a dedicated base for Indigenous Rangers and other first nations cultural initiative.
-The precinct will also serve a practical purpose, which is to provide space for a transport hub for mountain visitation, which is currently constrained.
+In November 2024, the City of Hobart sought funding through Stream 1 of the Federal Government's Urban Precinct & Partnerships Program (uPPP) to develop a multi-purpose precinct integrating tourism, recreational opportunities, and a dedicated base for Indigenous Rangers and other first nations cultural initiatives.

-It is envisaged that should the Council's application be successful, the planning and design would be an 18-month process, to ensure all cohorts of the community are engaged and proper planning and associated design works are fulfilled.
+If our application is successful planning and design would be an 18-month process, ensuring wide community engagement and proper planning and associated design works are fulfilled.

 What are the benefits of this proposal?

-- Improving the overall visitor experience for all.
+- Improve the overall visitor experience for all.

-- Giving visitors the chance to fully explore the mountain and its foothills via dedicated visitor gateway.
+- Give visitors the chance to fully explore the mountain and its foothills from a dedicated visitor gateway.

 - Improve access and safety concerns.